 For LEOSAR Doppler location data, the Time of Closest Approach (TCA) indicates the time at which the satellite was closest to the beacon.
+For LEOSAR detect only solutions, the TCA is the time of the last data point.
 For LEOSAR alerts, the value for this field shall be computed from the 'A' solution.

-For LEOSAR detect only solutions, the TCA is the time of the last data point.
+For GEOSAR, the TCA field contains the time of the first beacon burst for the alert.